glenrobson/glenrobson.github.io/_posts/2018-01-05-marinelives-new-year-wishes.md

  4. A digital camera which saves each new image of a manuscript page with its archival reference number, not a number file name [e.g. TNA HCA 13/53 f.12r] - We could upload 1000 images a day to our laptops * search for them by archival reference & find instantly.

 Some of these wishes fall squarely into what IIIF offers and the others may be assisted by some related technologies.
-Ill split the first wish into its parts:
+I will split the first wish into its parts:

 ## 1-A: A world in which we could download a single manuscript image from an archival, library or museum website.